 Yes.
 A 2008 study published in Applied Animal Behaviour Science surveyed 1,571 dog owners and found that 79% of dogs ate grass at some point.
 Of those, fewer than 25% vomited afterward.
 The researchers concluded that grass eating is a common, normal behavior unrelated to illness in most cases.

 The ASPCA and the American Veterinary Medical Association both classify grass eating as typical canine behavior—not a red flag on its own.
-If your dog occasionally eats grass and seems otherwise healthy, there’s no reason to worry or pull them away every time.
+Current veterinary consensus hasn’t changed significantly in the years since that study: if your dog occasionally eats grass and seems otherwise healthy, there’s no reason to worry or pull them away every time.

 That said, the why is more complicated than “it’s fine, ignore it.”